ASchneidman/odml_labs/lab2/lab2-benchmarking.md

 Group name:
 ---
-Group members present in lab today:
+Group members present in lab today: Alex, Bassam, Navya

 1: Models
 ----
 1. Which models and/or model variants will your group be benchmarking?
 Please be specific.

-We will be using the following audio embedding models: Mockingjay
+We will be using the following audio embedding models: Mockingjay, Tera, HuBERT, wav2vec 2.0, Log Mel

-This link gave a pretty comprehensive breakdown of the different audio embedding models that are available and how they differ.
-We referred
+This link gave a pretty comprehensive breakdown of the different audio embedding models that are available and how they differ: https://github.com/s3prl/s3prl

 Masked Reconstruction
 Masked Prediction
+Autoregressive Reconstruction
-Contrastic Predictive Coding
+Contrastive Predictive Coding

 2. Why did you choose these models?

-We chose these models because each represents a popular method of audio embedding but they all use different methods of https://github.com/s3prl/s3prl#used-by
+We chose these models because each represents a popular methods of audio embedding but they all use different methods of computing when training.

+HuBERT outperforms DiscreteBERT

 3. For each model, you will measure parameter count, inference latency, and energy use.
 For latency and energy, you will also be varying a parameter such as input size or batch size.
 What are your hypotheses for how the models will compare according to these metrics?
 Do you think latency will track with energy use, and parameter count?
 Explain.

+We think that some of the more lightweight models, or at least those based on conventional methods of audio analysis, such as Log Mel or wav2vec 2.0 will have a lower parameter count, lower latency, and thus lower energy usage when producing the embedding.

 2: Parameter count
 ----